MaibornWolff/private-ens/README.md

 4. Deploy the `PublicResolver` which allows owner of domains to set the stored addreess, ABI, etc. The resolver is deployed with the parameter
   - `ens`: address of the registry deployed in step 1.
 Domain ownership will be looked up there.

 ## 3. Registering domains and associating data with it
 With the basic infrastructure in place, everybody on the network can now register and resolve domains since we used the publicly accessible `FIFSRegistrar` and `PublicResolver`.
 Say we have a contract `Test` for which we want to register "test.eth" and store the ABI.
 We follow the general rule of thumb of doing computation off-chain if possible and register names and populate the resolver as part of the `Test` contract's migration script.

-#### Registering a domain with the registrar
+### Registering a domain with the registrar
 First we register `'test.eth'` by calling the registrar's register function with the parameters:
   - `label`: `keccak256('test')` = `0x9c22ff5f21f0b81b113e63f7db6da94fedef11b2119b4088b89664fb9a3cb658`
   - `owner`: Address of an account, probably the sender of the registration transaction

 To check whether this worked, we can look up the owner of the node (`namehash('test.eth')` = `0xeb4f647bea6caa36333c816d7b46fdcb05f9466ecacc140ea8c66faf15b3d9f1`) in the registry.

-#### Setting a resolver in the registry
+### Setting a resolver in the registry
 Now that we own the node `'test.eth'` we can change the resolver by calling the registry's `setResolver(node)` with the address of the resolver contract.
 Note that this can only be done by the owner we set in the previous step.
 Calling the registry's resolver function with our node should now return the resolver address.

-#### Store an address and other data with the resolver
+### Store an address and other data with the resolver
 Since we own the `'test.eth'` node we now can call `resolver.setAddr(node, contractAddress)` to store the address with the resolver.
 Similarly, we can store an ABI, name, etc.

-#### In code
+### In code
 The test folder contains examples of the calls to the registry, registrar, and resolver described here (some taken from the repositories mentioned above).
 To demonstrate how this setup can be performed during the migration of a contract the migrations folder also includes the `ENSHelper.js`.
-Imported in a migration script it registers a domain, associates the resolver, and stores the contract address and ABI with a single function call (see `migrations\example_3_deploy_contract.js` for a usage example, remove 'example_' to run).
+It should be imported in a migration script.
+Then, it registers a domain, associates the resolver, and stores the contract address and ABI with a single function call (see `migrations\example_3_deploy_contract.js` for a usage example, remove 'example_' to run).

 ## 4. Lookup
 Once `'test.eth'` is properly registered and resolvable, we can look up the associated information in a two step process: First we fetch the resolver that handles the data for our node (`registry.resolver(node)`).
 Then, we can query the resolver for the information about our node we are looking for, e.g. `resolver.addr(node)`.

-Unlike storing records, which rarely necessary to do from an on-chain contract, reading them is often helpful both from off-chain applications and on-chain contracts.
+Unlike storing records, which is rarely necessary to do from an on-chain contract, reading them is often helpful both from off-chain applications and on-chain contracts.
 The test at `test\testWorkflow.js` demonstrates how to get domain records with web3.
 For on-chain lookup this repo also includes the helper contract `ENSReader.sol` which can be inherited from to handle registry and registrar lookups on-chain (see `test\TestContractWorkflow.sol`).